shangweihung/LDFNet/README.md

 # Citing LDFNet
 If you feel our LDFNet is useful for your research, please consider citing our paper:

-* S.-W. Hung and S.-Y. Lo, “Incorporating Luminance, Depth and Color Information by Fusion-based Networks for Semantic Segmentation,” arXiv preprint arXiv: 1809.09077, 2018.
+* S.-W. Hung, S.-Y. Lo and H.-M. Hang, “Incorporating Luminance, Depth and Color Information by a Fusion-based Networks for Semantic Segmentation,” arXiv preprint arXiv: 1809.09077, 2018.